-When registering as a seller on Amazon, you create a single seller account for your business.
+When registering as a seller on Amazon, you create a single seller account for your business through Amazon Seller Central.
 Operating and maintaining multiple seller accounts is prohibited.

 Provide the business name that will be displayed on Amazon so that customers remember your company.

-Make sure your business contact information is current (email and phone number, if available) so that Amazon can contact you, if necessary.
+Make sure your business contact information is current (email and phone number) so that Amazon can contact you, if necessary.

-Keep credit card and bank account information current for payments and settlements.
+You need to provide your tax details and bank account information for payments and settlements.

 Provide delivery and return policies to help build customer trust.